trxxxxkov/chxxxxbot/README.md

  - Write your OpenAI API token (obtained from OpenAI) to `chxxxxbot/secrets/openai_token.txt`;
  - Write your database password (arbitrary) to `chxxxxbot/secrets/db_password.txt`;
  - Write your [webhook secret](https://docs.github.com/en/webhooks/using-webhooks/best-practices-for-using-webhooks#use-a-webhook-secret) (arbitrary) to `chxxxxbot/secrets/webhook_secret.txt`;
-#### 6. Deploy the project by entering the following command in the console:
+#### 6. Deploy the project by entering the following command in your console:
 ```bash
 docker compose up
 ```